 What’s your budget?

-One of the tips for Croatia you need to consider is that the more popular the destination is, the more expensive it would be.
+One of the tips for Croatia to consider is that the more popular the destination is, the more expensive it would be.
 That said, Dubrovnik is the most expensive city in the country.
 Therefore, if you are a budget traveler, try to limit your days visiting the city as well as dining out.

-If you are thinking of visiting Croatia over the weekend, you need to be very precise where you want to go and what you want to see.
+If you are thinking of visiting Croatia over the weekend, you need to be very precise about where you want to go and what you want to see.
 Obviously, you can’t see as many places as you would for a one or two-week vacation here.